-Monitoring Services
+Monitoring and Other Related Services

-Monitoring services include two components: (a) lease contracts pursuant to which the Company provides monitoring services and leases devices to distributors or end users and the Company retains ownership of the leased device; and (b) monitoring services purchased by distributors or end users who have previously purchased monitoring devices and opt to use the Company's monitoring services.

-The Company typically leases devices under multi-year contracts with customers that opt to use our monitoring services.
-However, some of these contracts may be cancelled by either party at any time with 30 days' notice.
-Under our standard leasing contract, the leased device becomes billable on the date of activation or seven to 21 days from the date the device is assigned to the lessee, and remains billable until the device is returned to the Company.
-The Company recognizes revenue on leased devices at the end of each month that monitoring services have been provided.
-In those circumstances in which the Company receives payment in advance, we record these payments as deferred revenue.
+Monitoring services include two components: (i) lease contracts pursuant to which the Company provides monitoring services and lease devices to distributors or end users and the Company retains ownership of the leased device; and (ii) monitoring services purchased by distributors or end users who have previously purchased monitoring devices and opt to use the Company's monitoring services.
+Sales of devices and leased GPS devices are required to use the Company's monitoring service and both the GPS leased devices and monitoring services are accounted for as a single performance obligation.
+The rates for leased devices and monitoring services are considered to be stated at their individual stand-alone selling prices.
+The Company recognizes revenue on leased devices and monitoring services at the end of each month the services have been provided and payment terms are 30 days from invoice date.
+In those circumstances in which the Company receives payment in advance, the Company records these payments as deferred revenue.

-Product Sales
+Product Sales and Other

-The Company may sell monitoring devices in certain situations to customers.
-In addition, the Company may sell equipment in connection with building out and setting up a monitoring center on behalf of customers.
-The Company recognizes product sales revenue when persuasive evidence of an arrangement with the customer exists, title passes to the customer and the customer cannot return the devices or equipment, prices are fixed or determinable (including sales not being made outside the normal payment terms) and collection is reasonably assured.
+The Company sells devices and replacement parts to customers under certain contracts, as well as law enforcement software licenses and maintenance, and analytical software.
+The Company recognizes device and other product sales in the period when: (a) the Company has transferred physical possession of the products, (b) the Company has a present right to payment, (c) the customer has legal title to the products, and (d) the customer bears significant risks and rewards of ownership of the products.
+The Company recognizes revenue from other services as the customer receives services and the Company has the right to payment.
 When purchasing products (such as ReliAlertTM and ShadowTM devices) from the Company, customers may, but are not required to, enter into monitoring service contracts with us.
 The Company recognizes revenue on monitoring services for customers that have previously purchased devices at the end of each month that monitoring services have been provided.